cometbft/cometbft/docs/architecture/adr-105-refactor-mempool-senders.md

 ## Consequences

-The refactoring proposed here would not affect how users and other peers interact with the mempool.
+The refactoring proposed here does not affect how users and other peers interact with the mempool.
 It will only change how transaction metadata is stored internally.